 In his career as a Captain, Harold made many deliveries of new Catalina, Beneteau and Island Packet sailboats to the Miami Boat Show.
 He also captained a 36’ power cat operating as a commercial snorkel boat in the Keys.
 He ran the 83’ schooner “The Heritage of Miami II,” offering day trips from Downtown Miami into Biscayne Bay.
 He also captained “The Heritage” and “Yankee,” an 80’ schooner, both in the Boy Scouts of America High Adventure Sea Base program in the Keys for two years.
 He has spent the last four summers here chartering his own boat with the Boy Scouts, taking scouts for 6 days and 5 nights of snorkeling, fishing and sailing.

 Usually this boat operates around Key Largo, FL.

-Home of the vibrant Miami Beach, the “city within city”, Miami is an extraordinary place, built on holiday, hype and a myriad things to do by boat.
+Home of the vibrant Miami Beach, the “city within city”, Miami is an extraordinary place built on holiday, hype and a myriad things to do by boat.
 The weather seldom dips below balmy, beaches are gorgeous, and people are simply beautiful.
-Hop aboard your yacht charter in Miami and go snorkeling, choose a party boat rental and join the happy crowd at the sandbar.
+Hop aboard a yacht rental in Miami and go snorkeling, choose a party boat rental and join the happy crowd at the sandbar.
 Relax on one of Sailo’s sailboat rentals from Miami and end your day with a dockside dining experience with a breathtaking view.More about Miami, FL